PlummersSoftwareLLC/OpenCOMAL-docker/README.md

 # OpenCOMAL in Docker

-This repository contains a Dockerfile with which an Ubuntu image can be built that has FreeBASIC installed.
+This repository contains a Dockerfile with which an Ubuntu image can be built that has OpenCOMAL installed.
 It is published on Docker Hub as [primeimages/opencomal](https://hub.docker.com/repository/docker/primeimages/opencomal).

 Currently, it is based on: